 If you’re dealing with your own site or that of the company you work for as an SEO, you definitely need to know keyword rankings to get a firm understanding of what searchers look for to land on the site.
 Plus, this information will also form the basis for further analysis.

 With the right tools and knowledge, you don’t have to do any guessing.
 In this blog post, we’ll look at how you can find out what keywords your site ranks for and plan your next move with the help of Google Analytics, Google Search Console, and our very own SE Ranking.
-Plus, you’ll also learn how to use our all-in-one SEO platform to find out what keywords your competitors are ranking for.
+Plus, you’ll also learn how to use our all-in-one SEO platform to find out what keywords your competitors rank for.

 Why knowing what keywords you rank for is crucial

 Before we dive into all of the details, let’s look at several important reasons why knowing what keywords your rank for—and their rankings—is vitally important to any site’s success.

 - Understanding traffic drops.

 Your site’s organic traffic volume can be affected by multiple factors, and the best way of understanding which pages and keywords are most effective and why is checking your keyword rankings.

 With the search engine results pages changing so much over the years and Google’s strive to continue improving the user experience, keeping track of every new thing in the SERP can be difficult.
 However, tracking keyword rankings in SERP features like the Answer Box, Knowledge Graph and Twitter Box can help you keep a finger on the pulse of your website and even reveal keywords that are not getting any clicks.
 On top of that, with every change made to the search results pages, you get a new opportunity to make a move and outrank the competition.